nate-d-olson/changeseq-analysis/README.md

 NNN_A_CCR5_site_3 |         | 210                    | 0                      | 112                    | 542                    | 790                   | 962

 We'll probably have to tweak the table generation code?

+    Using the spread function to make a wide table